-The status of most phytoplankton indicators was poor with the biomass to abundance ratio, Margalef species diversity and primary productivity being poor throughout the Rappahannock River.
-However, the status of chlorophyte and cryptophyte biomass was good throughout the Rappahannock River (Figure 25).
-Improving trends in the diatom biomass occurred at stations TF3.3 (RPPOH) and RET3.1 (RPPMH) along with improving trends in the biomass to abundance ratio and picoplankton abundance at stations TF3.3 and station LE3.6 in the Lower Rappahannock River (RPPMH), respectively.
-Degrading trends were detected in cyanophyte biomass and abundance throughout the Rappahannock River as were degrading trends in primary productivity at stations TF3.3 and RET3.1 and a degrading trend in dinoflagellate abundance at station LE3.6 (Figure 25).
-Of concern is the cyanobacteria trends within the river system and their potential for future algal bloom development and accompanying degradation of water quality.
+The status of most phytoplankton indicators was poor with total biomass, the biomass to abundance ratio, and primary productivity being poor throughout the Rappahannock River.
+However, the status of cryptophyte biomass was good throughout the Rappahannock River (Figure 25).
+Status of diatom biomass was fair in all segments.
+Improving trends in the diatom and chlorophyte biomass occurred at stations TF3.3 in the Middle Rappahannock River (RPPOH) and RET3.1 in the Lower Rappahannock River (RPPMH) along with improving trends in the biomass to abundance ratio and picoplankton abundance at station TF3.3 in the Middle Rappahannock River (RPPOH) and station LE3.6 in the Middle Rappahannock River (RPPMH), respectively.
+Degrading trends were detected in cyanophyte biomass, cyanobacteria abundance and primary productivity throughout the Rappahannock River.
+Degrading trends in Margalef diversity and dinoflagellate biomass were also observed at station LE3.6 in the Lower Rappahannock River (RPPMH) (Figure 25).
+There is a similar pattern in the Rappahannock, as in the James and York, of increasing cyanobacteria abundance and biomass.
+Within this category is the HAB species Microcystis aeruginosa, a known toxin producer.
+Any increase pattern of development of this taxon within the cyanobacteria category is important relative to the health status in these waters.
+An additional concern is that there appears to be no significant positive biomass trends for the more favorable diatoms and chlorophytes in the lower reaches of the Rappahannock, plus the increasing trend in dinoflagellate biomass.
+Dinoflagellates of concern here are Prorocentrum minimum and Cochlodinium polykrikoides, with any increase in growth for these HAB taxa unfavorable for this region.

-Benthic community status met the restoration goals only at station TF3.3 in the Middle Rappahannock River (RPPOH) and in general became more degraded moving downstream.
+Benthic community status met the restoration goals only at station TF3.3 in the Middle Rappahannock River (RPPOH) and in general became more degraded moving downstream with most stations in the Lower Rappahannock River (RPPMH) being severely degraded.
 A degrading trend in the B-IBI was detected at station RET3.1 in the Middle Rappahannock River (RPPMH) (Figure 26).
-Probability-based benthic monitoring results indicated that 92% of the total area of the Rappahannock River is impaired (Llansó et al., 2006).
+Probability-based benthic monitoring results indicated that 76% of the total area of the Rappahannock River is impaired (Llansó et al., 2007).
 Previous studies indicate benthic degradation in the Upper Rappahannock River appears to be the result of anthropogenic contamination while degradation in the lower segments of the river may be the result of a combination of contamination and low dissolved oxygen effects (Dauer et al., 2005c; Llansó et al., 2005).